hanmacrad2/SuperSpreadingEpidemicsMCMC/README.md

 library(vioplot)
 ```

-Use the SuperspreadingEpidemicsMCMC package to simulate epidemics from the models, visualise the time series, fit the models to the data and infer the parameters using MCMC
+Use the SuperspreadingEpidemicsMCMC package to simulate epidemics from the models and visualise the time series

 ```r